Pie1722/8051-Temperature-Display/README.md

 # Temperature-Display-using-8051
  This project was programmed in keil uVision 5 and the simulation was done is Proteus

+ It requires coversion if 16 bit hexadecimal number to decimal number.
+Multiplication of the values getting from ADC with constant 59 is required for the proper values to be converted.

+ LM35 sensor max output is 255 Decimal or FF HEX at 150°C .
+So 150/255 = 0.5882352941176471 for which we store 59 as constant at the start of multiplication.
+ The code for conversion of HEX to DECIMAL is provided at KEIL_DIV Folder.

 # Circuit Schematic